Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

-As already shown in Corollary \ref{cor:iid}, when the source has i.i.d.\ or i.i.d.\ mixture distribution, the minimum downlink common message rate is the entropy of the source, plus an overhead of at most $O(\log(k))$.
-This overhead can be reduced to $O(1)$ if the source distribution is i.i.d.\ uniform.
+As already shown in Corollary \ref{cor:iid}, when the sources are i.i.d.\ or i.i.d.\ mixture distribution, the minimum downlink common message length is the entropy of the sources, plus an overhead of at most $O(\log(k))$.
+This overhead can be reduced to $O(1)$ if the sources are i.i.d.\ and uniformly distributed.